jankee1/WallApp/README.md

   * /wall/color/{colorName} - consumes findBlockByColor() method from task requirement
   * /wall//material/{materialName} - consumes findBlocksByMaterial() method from task requirement
 * Tests were added for Wall class methods
 * Application can be run in Docker.
-Clon the repository and run:
+Clon the repository and in the application directory run:
+  * mvn clean package
   * docker build -t wallapp .
   * docker run -p 8080:8080 wallapp